maxthizeau/GuardianGame/README.md

 - handleOAuthTwitch() is a function that generate a unique stateId (also called uuidState), and redirect to Twitch Auth page.
 After successful connection to Twitch, user will be redirected to /auth page (AuthHandler.tsx component).
 Since the response is returned with # (/auth#access_token=my_access_token&scope=the_scope&state=the_uuid_state), we cannot handle it with server and have to parse it on client side.
 This is why the logic is handle in a component.
 - AuthHandler.tsx - Parse the result, return an error if the state (uuidState) mismatch or response is an error, and update the redux state with access_token if response is successful.
 - useAuth().useEffect() with state.accessToken will dispatch an asynchronous action : Fetch Twitch API to retrieve user's display name and user's ID with the given access token.
-Doing so, the state will be uploaded with full information about the user.
+Doing so, the state will be updated with full information about the user.

 Next steps :